 a) Receive and review sponsorship applications from University staff and students, and approve, or approve in principle, and/or reject said applications;

-b) Ensure that studies sponsored or co-sponsored by the University can be undertaken within the requirements of the Research Governance Framework for Health and Social Care (2005), the Medicines for Human Use (Clinical Trials) Regulations 2004 and subsequent amendments, and to standards of Good Clinical Practice;
+b) Ensure that studies sponsored or co-sponsored by the University can be undertaken within the requirements of the UK Policy Framework for Health and Social Care Research (2017), the Medicines for Human Use (Clinical Trials) Regulations 2004 and subsequent amendments, and to standards of Good Clinical Practice;

 c) Receive and review on behalf of the University applications from University staff and students to deliver clinical trials outside of the EU and to approve, or approve in principle and/or reject said applications on behalf of the University;